Notifications

 Notes

-Your items can be published on Walmart.com only after the account setup process in Seller Center is complete.
+Your items can be published on Walmart.com only after you’ve completed the account setup process in Seller Center

 Step 1 – Get verified

 Business verification is a crucial step that helps us confirm your company’s credentials.
-For verification, enter your business details, including tax registration, exactly as they appear in your IRS records or government-issued documents to avoid delays in processing.
+To avoid delays in processing, enter your business information, including tax registration, exactly as it appears in your IRS records or government-issued documents.
 You must also include personal information, including the personal ID of the applicant or legal representative, as required.

 Notes